jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 _The gods did not reveal, from the beginning, all things to us, but in the course of time through seeking we may learn and know things better.
 But as for certain truth no man knows it, nor shall he know it, neither of the gods nor yet of all things that I speak.
 For even if by chance he were to utter The Final Truth, he would himself not know it: for all is but a woven web of guesses._

-Xenophanes, Greek Historian, 6th Century BC.
+Xenophanes, Greek Philosopher 6th Century BC.

 Humans play the Game of Life.
 Most of us today play it with tools, but that is the only difference.
 It's the same game for us as it is for oak trees, bacteria, giraffes, and raccoons in New York City.

 The laws of physics, chemistry, and biology still reign.
 They interact to create an emergent game board.
-Entropy wears down our homes, spoils our food, and puts timers on the human experience.
+Entropy wears down our homes, spoils our food, and puts timers on the entire human experience.
 Life continually inspires modifications of existing forms, while evolution determines which offspring survive to represent life's future.

 Our game is different because of us.
-We have mythological, philosophical, scientific interpretations.
-We also have artificial selection.
-Yet these are merely human creations that we don't yet realize.
+We have mythological, philosophical, scientific interpretations that create artificial selection pressures.
+Sometimes these pressures liberate and advance us on the gameboard.
+Sometimes they exploit and degrade.
+We're still learning which is which.

-Let's experience the game.
-How did life play when it could only sense water?
-When it could see motion?
-Remember a path?
-Follow the stars?
-On the other side, you'll see who you are, and realize what you've been all along.
+To teach us the difference, let's experience how life plays the game.
+How does it succeed, even when it can only sense water, see motion, follow instinct, and die so often?
+Experiencing life's journey reveals its methods and requirements.
+And it shows what we're still seeking: realizing of our technological nature.

 - should note interactions/teamwork/collaborations more.